-- (a) agricultural production - (b) energy production - (c) emergency police, fire or medical services - (d) Military - (e) public utility service sanitation services - (f) health care facilities - (g) telecommunication services - (h) marine shipping (commercial shipping on navigable state waterways) - aviation ground support vehicles and equipment - passenger transportation services (including ride-sharing vehicles such as carpools arid vanpools) - (k) cargo, freight and mail hauling by truck end users who have substantially increased their fuel use since the time of the base period may apply for an adjustment of supply volume to increase the amount of their supplies.
+- (a) agricultural production - (b) energy production - (c) emergency police, fire or medical services - (d) Military - (e) public utility service sanitation services - (f) health care facilities - (g) telecommunication services - (h) marine shipping (commercial shipping on navigable state waterways) - (i) aviation ground support vehicles and equipment - (j) passenger transportation services (including ride-sharing vehicles such as carpools arid vanpools) - (k) cargo, freight and mail hauling by truck Figure B.2 the time of the base period may apply for an adjustment of supply volume to increase the amount of their supplies.
 The fuels allocation officer may extend assignments and adjustments on a month-to-month basis, or for a maximum of a 90-demand period.
 This assignment automatically expires at the end of the designated period, at which time the applicant may request an extension.